 THE LIGHT OF LIFE

-“Again Jesus spoke to them, saying, ‘I am the light of the world; he who follows me will not walk in darkness, but will have the light of life.’”
+““Then Jesus spoke to them again, saying, ‘I am the light of the world.
+He who follows me shall not walk in darkness, but have the light of life.’”
 (Jn 8: 12)

 Here in Vienna, we’ve been having long stretches of consecutive, rainy days.
 I think that the lack of sunshine would be quite unbearable, so many “grey” days in a row, if the sun were the only or primary source of light in my world.
 But because certain good people, like my parents and others in their church-community passed on to me a light-filled faith in Christ, (because “it takes a village,” to form us in this beautiful faith), I do not “walk in darkness” or even “in greyness,” throughout these weeks of continuous rain.